Catel/Catel.Docs/src/vnext/catel-mvvm/services/please-wait-service.md

 ## Showing a determinate please wait window

 By default, the *IPleaseWaitService* shows an indeterminate state (no actual progress is visible).
-However, both the Silverlight and WPF implementation of the service also implement the status that shows the progress of a long running action.

 The *UpdateStatus* method can be used to show the window.
 The *statusFormat* argument can contain '{0}' (represents the current item) and '{1}' (represents the total items).
 However, they can also be left out.